 “Ultimately we each have to take our own path, but getting different perspectives is helpful,” says Helen Lea, MYOB’s Chief Employee Experience Officer.
 “Someone outside our personal situation or who has walked a similar path themselves can also provide a balanced view with the benefit of a little bit of distance.”
 As is perhaps already clear, she is a big fan of mentors.

-Resisting the modern day focus on personal branding, Lea prefers to instead think about reputation.
+Resisting the modern day focus on personal branding, Lea prefers to instead think about reputation in her current role at MYOB.
 “Your reputation is ideally reflective of the real you, rather than a stage-managed or engineered persona.”
 For her this means it should evolve from who you are, how you operate, the way you approach relationships and how you work.
 But a carefully curated reputation means nothing if no one is around to see it – “it goes without saying that having a reputation more widely will open the door to more opportunities, so being involved with initiatives, networks, and programs outside your own role or organisation is helpful.”

-Lea has also been lucky to work in a company that takes gender equality seriously.
+Lea has also been lucky to work in a company that takes gender equality and jobs for women seriously.
 “At MYOB we have an initiative designed to encourage more women into tech careers called Developher – and it’s specifically targeted at women wanting to change career direction or to re-enter the workforce.”

-Lea’s three key pieces of advice for female grads:
+Lea’s three key pieces of advice for women in tech:

 - “Never be afraid to say you don’t know, to ask others to share their knowledge or to ask for help – at heart people are incredibly generous when you’re genuinely interested in learning.”